CRESCENT JUNCTION, UTAH

 Since the extraordinary events of Tuesday evening—the Fourth of July of all days—law enforcement had worked the case with little new information, but they weren’t totally bereft of it.
 The shooter surely assumed he’d left two dead bodies by the side of the road, assuring no witnesses to his crimes.
 But he was wrong.
 Charles Boothroyd was still alive.

-Boothroyd hadn’t only survived, he remembered everything.
+Boothroyd had not only survived, he remembered everything.
 Every horrid detail.
-An hour after the shootings, he was able to give the sheriff an accurate description of the killer’s vehicle and a moment-by-moment account of the deadly encounter.
-He remembered the license plate’s state and prefix.
-He and Jeanette had even spoken to the man earlier as they’d watched the sunset together from the Point.
+He and Sullivan had been found by an oil well worker, Leonard Brown, who was headed back to his rig near Big Flat.
+Brown had just passed Aragon’s car a minute before he came upon Boothroyd lying in the roadway.
+Brown rushed both of them to the Moab hospital.
+Incredibly, an hour after the shootings, Boothroyd was conscious and able to give the sheriff an accurate description of the killer’s vehicle and a moment-by-moment account of the deadly encounter.
+He and Brown remembered the license plate’s state and prefix.
+Boothroyd and Jeanette had even spoken to the man earlier as they’d watched the sunset together from the Point.
 And Boothroyd recalled something else.
 He said the man’s name sounded like “Oregon.”

 But now, three days later, no one had seen the car or the girl or the suspect.
 They had vanished.
 Law enforcement officers waited for a break.
 The community of Moab was devastated.
 Its citizens were desperate for news and asked, again and again, the one question everyone wanted an answer to: Have they found her yet?